jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 After you've collaborated with these health professionals, quickly find out what your health insurance company will, and more importantly, won't pay for.
 Just in case the worse happens, it's good to know before disaster strikes.

 Phew, that was educational.
 Isn't it good to know all this stuff!
-Apps and gadgets are cool, but I personally think knowledge is the ultimate lever of power.
+Apps and gadgets are cool, but I personally think knowledge is what turns tools into levers of power.

 ## Problems

 Wait, wait, wait.
 FaceTime worked, so did Google Maps and Netflix (thank God).
 But is the medical records "lever" stuck?
-What will the ER doctor assess you by in case of a flood of patients?
+What will the ER doctor assess you by when there's a flood of patients?

 Did I hear that right, you're not in contact with your doctor?
 What about your pharmacist?
 You're waiting on hold with your insurance company!
 Insurance is basically a bank-account for disasters, and now during a pandemic, you have no idea how much money you have?